 Serve Papers to Your Spouse: Once your Complaint is processed, you will receive a copy in the mail stamped “filed.”
 Make copies of the paperwork and contact the sheriff’s department to request official service of papers.
 Once the papers are served, the sheriff will send you proof of service.
 If you and your spouse are on relatively good terms, sending via certified mail may be preferred.
 If you know the name of your spouse’s attorney, it is also possible for documents to simply be received by the attorney, who then will give you an “Acknowledgment of Service.”

 Your Spouse’s Response: Your spouse has 35 days to respond to served papers.
 The spouse’s options are to do one or more of the following:

 – File an “Appearance,” which means the defendant may object to what the plaintiff is asking for, in terms of custody, support and related issues.

 – File an “Answer,” in which the defendant agrees or disagrees to the statements in the complaint.

 – File a “Counterclaim,” in which the defendant can state new grounds for the divorce.

 What happens next?
 For a complete overview of the divorce process, see our Divorce Road Map series of infographics.

 Have questions about your divorce?
 Ready to get the divorce process underway?
 Our team of all-star family law attorneys are here to help.
 To get started, we encourage you to please take advantage of our initial attorney consultation.
-See our locations list to find the Weinberger Divorce & Family Law Group office nearest you.
+See our locations list to find the Weinberger Divorce & Family Law Group, LLC office nearest you.